beeftornado/dev-strap/README.md

 > **TLDR;** Sets up some common dev tools (my opinion anyway) automatically, like python, nodejs, ruby, mysql, and also some great IDE's/editors for them.

 * Compatible with OSX and Linux
- * Tested on Mavericks and Ubuntu
+ * Tested on Mavericks and Ubuntu and Yosemite
 * Installs python with pyenv, pip, and virtualenv
 * Installs nodejs with nvm and npm
 * Installs ruby with rvm
+* Installs java 6 and 7 with jenv to manage versions
 * Installs Mysql and Mongo client + server libraries
 * Installs system libraries that are common dependencies to development projects including:
  * newt - Actually required by this project to show it's menu.
 It includes the `whiptail` program